We want to help you understand the basics of rising interest rates…so read on to learn more!

 A fixed interest rate stays the same for the term of your loan.
 A variable interest rate may increase or decrease over the term of your loan depending on a number of factors.
 One of the biggest things that impacts variable rates is something called the prime rate or prime lending rate.
 The prime rate is the interest rate that banks and lenders across Canada collectively use to determine the interest rates for many types of loans and lines of credit.
 Prime, in turn, is influenced by the policy interest rate (or “overnight rate”) set by the Bank of Canada (BoC) – these rates are not the same but are connected, so when the BoC increases its overnight rate, lenders typically increase their prime rates.
 This is because when the BoC raises the overnight rate, it becomes more expensive for banks to borrow money and therefore they raise their respective prime rates to cover the added costs.

-So long story short – because the BoC has been increasing its overnight rate throughout 2022 to combat inflation (a whole other topic we won’t cover here) that means that variable interest rates for all kinds of loans, mortgages and credit products have also been going up.
+So long story short – because the BoC has been increasing its overnight rate throughout 2022 and 2023 to combat inflation (a whole other topic we won’t cover here) that means that variable interest rates for all kinds of loans, mortgages and credit products have also been going up.

 What to do when interest rates go up